zhang1229311553/learlab.github.io/index.md

 %}

 {% capture text %}
-We are developing tools that will benefit the research community.
+We make tools that help researchers analyze language data.
+We also endeavour to share our computer code in a clearly explained and reproducible format.

 {%
   include link.html